We’ve All Heard of Fibre and Know That We Need It…But Do We Know Why?

 How Much Should I Be Eating?

-“The NHS Live Well, Eat Well” scheme tells us that in the UK, we aren’t eating enough fibre.
-In 2015, the average UK adult was eating 18g of fibre a day, but the average adult would benefit from 30g per day of fibre.
+“The NHS Live Well, Eat Well” scheme tells us that we aren’t eating enough fibre in the UK.
+In 2015, the average UK adult ate 18g of fibre a day, but the average adult would benefit from 30g per day.
 If you’re 11-16, you need about 25g, 5-11 years need 20g and 2-5’s need 15g.3

 As with most more specific food recommendations, there’s a difference in how much men and women should consume for a healthy diet.

-The Institute for Medicine suggests for women under 50, 25 grams is the optimum daily consumption of fibre.
+The Institute for Medicine suggests for women under 50, 25 grams is the optimum daily fibre consumption.
 For men, 38 grams is better for a healthy diet.
 For over 50’s, this decreases to 21 grams for women and 30 grams for men.1

 What Can I Eat To Get More Fibre?